 Why Every Teacher Should Try Hosting a Gimkit Game

-Students who might zone out during a traditional lesson come alive in a Gimkit session.
-The competitive elements and game-like feel turn learning into something students actually look forward to.
+- Boosts Engagement: Students who might zone out in traditional lessons come alive in a Gimkit session.

-In Team Mode, students don’t just answer questions—they work together, discuss strategies, and support one another.
-This builds teamwork and communication skills beyond just the lesson’s content.
+- Encourages Collaboration: In Team Mode, students work together, discuss strategies, and support one another.

 Tips for Hosting a Killer Gimkit Session